Student success through leadership, character and performance.

 Choose success @ JCSS!

-The Jackson County School System serves approximately 8,000 students in six elementary schools, two middle schools, and two high schools.
+The Jackson County School System serves approximately 8,400 students in six elementary schools, two middle schools, and two high schools.
+In addition, Empower College & Career Center is under development and is expected to open in July 2021.
 We are committed to promoting student success through leadership, character, and performance from Pre-K through 12th grade.

 Click the tabs above for a list of and links to the offices within each part of our organization; click the highlighted links below for more information about …